 The Martinelli’s apple juices are basic, but feel so festive — especially with Halloween straws.

-Halloween Snack Board Ingredients
+Halloween Charcuterie Board Ingredients

 Here’s a full list and layout of the board ingredients…